Information for non-clinical student applicants for 2018 - APPLICATIONS HAVE NOW CLOSED FOR THESE STUDENTSHIPS

 The CRUK Cambridge Centre MRes + PhD studentships include full funding from Cancer Research UK to cover the University Composition Fee (at Home/EU rate), a travel and consumables budget, and a stipend, which is currently £19,000 per annum.
 In addition, the CRUK Cambridge Centre and the Cambridge Commonwealth, European and International Trust provide joint funding for one overseas non-clinical student each academic year.

 Applications, including a CV and a Reasons for Applying statement (2,500 character limit), must be made via the University of Cambridge Graduate Admissions website.
 Applicants must select up to two Programmes (a first and second choice out of: Cellular and Molecular Biology; Early Detection; Haematological Cancers; Neurobiology and Brain Cancers/Paediatric Cancers; and Urological Cancers) from the five listed above, and this should be clearly stated in the Reasons for Applying statement.
-The deadline for applications was 30 November 2017 - APPLICATIONS HAVE NOW CLOSED FOR 2018 ENTRY.
+The deadline for applications was 30 November 2017.

 We invite applications from UK, EU and non-EU students for these non-clinical studentships.
 Please ensure you meet the University of Cambridge entrance requirements.